jo824/using-kit/using-go/second.md

         Err   string `json:"err,omitempty"` // errors don't JSON-marshal, so we use a string }
 ```

-Hopefully this has given you a blueprint for building your own services using Go with or without kit.
-Sticking to this pattern will enable you and your team to focus on business logic, and building features.
+Hopefully, this has given you a blueprint for building your services using Go with or without kit.
+Sticking to this pattern will enable you and your team to focus on business logic and building features.
 The service is self-policing, enforcing best practices via separation of concerns.
-I'm confident using the model that kit provides, along with core tooling around Go, anyone can become a proficient contributor quickly(in comparison to other languages/frameworks).
+I'm confident that using the model that kit provides and core tooling around Go, anyone can become a proficient contributor quickly(in comparison to other languages/frameworks).
 All of the [example code for this post can be found here](https://github.com/jo824/using-kit)

 We'll cover building a pipeline to support continuous deployment in future posts and ways to deploy Go services to different AWS services.
 And adding observability metrics to the service.